-- February 2014 update: now accepting applications for the FY15 grant round!
-Reimbursement funding for Open Space & Recreation Plans (OSRPs), other plans to facilitate land conservation, and/or appraisals contracted in order to apply to the LAND or PARC grant program.
+- Reimbursement funding for appraisals contracted in order to apply to any DCS grant program, Open Space & Recreation Plans (OSRPs), other plans to facilitate land conservation, and/or development of Natural Resources Protection Zoning/Open Space Residential Design bylaws.
 Available to all communities with a population of 6,000 or fewer people.
 Funding is non-competitive; all eligible applicants will receive contracts on a rolling basis until all available funding is allocated.
-Absolute deadline is May 30, 2014.

 - The Federal Land & Water Conservation Fund (P.L.
 88-578) provides up to 50% of the total project cost for the acquisition, development and renovation of park, recreation or conservation areas.
 Municipalities, special districts and state agencies are eligible to apply.
 Nearly 4000 acres have been acquired and hundreds of parks renovated using the $95.6 million that Massachusetts has received from the state side portion of the federal program since 1965.
 DCS administers the state side Land & Water Conservation Fund program in Massachusetts.
 Access by the general public is required.